-The software libraries that are used are frequently enriched so it is of vital importance that the documentation is always revised for new capabilities that may provide the necessary tools depending on made study.
-Up to date hardware is also a plus, because the more data processed the better score models achieve.
-Year by year, earthquake data providing organisms provide rich and diverse data, which translates to more viewing angles for past and future research.
+The software libraries that are used are frequently enriched so it is of vital importance that the documentation is always revised for new capabilities that may provide the necessary tools

 Future work shall aim at attempting various deep learning approaches on temporal modelling, spatial modelling, spatio-temporal modelling, along with magnitude estimation of forthcoming seismic events.
 The ultimate target remains the decoding and modelling of the seismic phenomenon of potentially distinct seismic areas.